hai-vr/XYVR/README-DEVELOPER.md

 Core projects:

 - **core** contains data structures shared by many projects in this solution and the repository of Individuals that handles the business logic of ingesting incoming data.
-- **c-login** contains data structures and interfaces specifically for logging into the services.
 - **development-scaffold** loads and saves the data into a JSON file.
 - **data-collection** orchestrates calls to the external systems and retrieves data from them.